apache/druid/docs/querying/sql-data-types.md

 You can treat multi-value string dimensions as arrays using special [multi-value string functions](sql-multivalue-string-functions.md), which perform powerful array-aware operations, but retain their VARCHAR type and behavior.

-When grouping on a multi-value dimension, Druid uses all values from matching rows to generate one group per value, similar to using the UNNEST operator on an ARRAY type.
+Grouping by a multi-value expression observes the native Druid multi-value aggregation behavior, which is similar to an implicit SQL UNNEST.
 See [Grouping](multi-value-dimensions.md#grouping) for more information.

 > Because the SQL planner treats multi-value dimensions as VARCHAR, there are some inconsistencies between how they are handled in Druid SQL and in native queries.
 For instance, expressions involving multi-value dimensions may be incorrectly optimized by the Druid SQL planner.
 For example, `multi_val_dim = 'a' AND multi_val_dim = 'b'` is optimized to
 `false`, even though it is possible for a single row to have both `'a'` and `'b'` as values for `multi_val_dim`.